Chart Color Schemes

 West Wimmera has shown very soft population growth performance across periods assessed by AreaSearch

-West Wimmera's population is approximately 2,701 as of August 2025.
-This figure represents a decrease of 65 people since the 2021 Census, which recorded a population of 2,766.
-The change is inferred from the estimated resident population of 2,680 in June 2024 and an additional 4 validated new addresses since the Census date.
+West Wimmera's population is approximately 2,698 as of November 2025.
+This figure represents a decrease of 68 people from the 2021 Census count of 2,766, indicating a 2.5% decline since that date.
+The change is inferred from an estimated resident population of 2,680 in June 2024 and the addition of 3 validated new addresses post-census.
 This results in a population density ratio of 0.50 persons per square kilometer.
-West Wimmera's population decline of -2.3% since the census is similar to the SA3 area's decline of -0.6%.
-Population growth was primarily driven by overseas migration during recent periods.
+West Wimmera's population decline since the census is similar to the SA3 area average (-0.2%), suggesting comparable population challenges across the region.
+Overseas migration was the primary driver of population growth in recent periods for West Wimmera.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-According to these projections, West Wimmera's population is expected to shrink by 856 persons by 2041.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusting using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for the years 2032 to 2041.
+According to these projections, West Wimmera's population is expected to decrease by 856 persons by 2041.

 Frequently Asked Questions - Population